 - 8.1.
 The CAEP Standards and process for CAEP Accreditation require an EPP to collect and share data.
-To the extent that the State maintains data necessary for CAEP's review of an EPP, subject to any data sharing agreement that may exist between an EPP and the State, CAEP expects that the State will make the relevant data available to CAEP at no cost, in a timely manner, with all personally identifiable information removed or redacted, and with all appropriate permissions to use the data for CAEP Accreditation activities. - 8.2.
-In order to facilitate the reviews necessary for CAEP Accreditation, CAEP will provide the State and each dues paying EPP in the State with access to the CAEP accreditation platform, CAEP's data and information management system.
-Should the State or any EPP fail to pay annual dues to CAEP in a timely manner, CAEP reserves the right to suspend access to the CAEP accreditation platform until any outstanding dues are paid. - 8.3.
-CAEP policies and the CAEP accreditation platform include information on the confidential nature of information maintained within the CAEP accreditation platform.
-All CAEP accreditation platform users must acknowledge CAEP's confidentiality policy and agree to adhere to it.
+To the extent that DEED maintains data necessary for CAEP's review of an EPP, subject to any data sharing agreement that may exist between an EPP and DEED, CAEP expects that DEED will make the relevant data available to CAEP at no cost, in a timely manner, with all personally identifiable information removed or redacted, and with all appropriate permissions to use the data for CAEP Accreditation activities. - 8.2.
+In order to facilitate the reviews necessary for CAEP Accreditation, CAEP will provide DEED and each dues paying EPP in Alaska with access to AIMS, CAEP's data and information management system.
+Should DEED or any EPP fail to pay annual dues to CAEP in a timely manner, CAEP reserves the right to suspend access to AIMS until any outstanding dues are paid. - 8.3.
+CAEP policies and the AIMS site include information on the confidential nature of information maintained within AIMS.
+All AIMS users must acknowledge CAEP's confidentiality policy and agree to adhere to it.